BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - Hatred (Mordor)

-**ACTIVE/PASSIVE RULES**
+- **Loyal to the Captains** `ACTIVE`

-- **Loyal to the Captains** `ACTIVE` - If this model is within 6" or Boromir or Faramir, they may re-roll To Wound rolls of a natural 1 when making Strikes.
+If this model is within 6" or Boromir or Faramir, they may re-roll To Wound rolls of a natural 1 when making Strikes.

 </div>